Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 - https://htmlcheatsheet.com/ really helps as a bright visual revision tool and you can even try things out in there.

 - https://getbootstrap.com/docs/4.6/getting-started/introduction/ which has really been useful in getting the site to be more responsive whilst still allowing me to put in my own creative elements to the site.

+- The video tuition of Code Institute

+- There are various sources of content online and with some text books I have been reading and I plan to change my approach slightly for milestone 2, which will enable me to experiment more and consolidate my knowledge.